lastmonk/COVID19Dashboard/README.md

   ## Step 3

-  - Run below commnd to download the Python Script image from DockerHub and run as a container
+  - Run below command to download the Python Script image from DockerHub and run as a container
     - docker run -d -p 3000:3000 --network COVID19DashboardbNetwork --name=pythonimage sunishsurendrank/pythonimage:v1

   ## Step 4
-  - Run below commnd to download the Grafana Docker Image from DockerHub and run as a container
+  - Run below command to download the Grafana Docker Image from DockerHub and run as a container
     - docker run -d -p 3000:3000 --network COVID19DashboardbNetwork --name=grafana sunishsurendrank/grafanaimage:v1

+Note: If you get an error regarding the port (The above port is already used by other process), change the port and the name field and run the command again.
   ## Step 5

   - Open Chrome and access http://localhost:3000